 Flexible.
 Performance-Based.
 Measurable results

 ONE Future’s members begin with a focus on the outcome we want to achieve.
-In the case of methane emissions, our desired outcome is to collectively achieve an average rate of emissions across all facilities that is equivalent to one percent (or less) of total produced and delivered natural gas.
+In the case of methane emissions, our desired outcome is to continue to lower the average rate of emissions across all facilities, while growing our number of member companies.
+We intend to maintain the competitiveness and sustainability of natural gas while increasing output, even in a low carbon economy.

 With one goal in mind, each member company has the flexibility to deploy their capital where it will be maximally effective in reducing emissions.
 For one company that may be deploying an innovative technology, for another modifying a work practice, or another retiring an asset.
 To demonstrate credible and measurable results, ONE Future companies agree to measure their emissions and track their progress over time according to uniform, EPA-approved reporting protocols.
 This is effective, because most studies demonstrate that the majority of methane emissions come from a small fraction of sources.
 Our approach allows companies to focus their resources on identifying and addressing those sources.